karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

   .stan/interop/entity-manager/z-infer-dts-bug.md.
 Proposed upstream fix: remove the named zod “infer” import and use z.infer<...> at type sites, republish a patch so tsc/typedoc/build pass downstream.

+- QueryBuilder SQF return shape
+  - Updated getShardQueryFunction to return items as EntityItemByToken<C, ET>[] and to include pageKey only when present (optional), matching ShardQueryFunction<C, ET, ITS, CF>.